TWA Flight 159: Crew

-Flight history and crash
+Flight history and accident

 Flight 159 was a New York City–Los Angeles flight with an intermediate stop at Greater Cincinnati Airport.
 The flight operated from New York to Cincinnati without incident.

 At 18:38 Eastern Standard Time, Flight 159 was approaching Cincinnati's runway 27L for takeoff, and was instructed by the tower controller to "taxi into position and hold" on the runway.
 As Flight 159 approached Runway 27L, another flight, Delta Air Lines Flight 379 (DAL 379), a DC-9 (N3317L), was coming in to land on the same runway.
 After landing, DAL 379 received permission to turn 180° to reach an intersection they had passed, but the DC-9 was unable to complete the turn and ran off the paved runway.
 While most of the aircraft was stuck in the mud well away from the runway, the tail was only approximately 7 ft from the edge of the runway.
 The rearmost exterior light on DAL 379 was 45 ft from the edge of the runway, which might have caused DAL 379 to appear at a distance to be farther from the runway than it actually was.

 At 18:39, while DAL 379 was in the process of clearing the runway, Flight 159 was cleared for takeoff.
 Before Flight 159 began moving, the tower controller observed that DAL 379 had stopped moving, and called DAL 379 to confirm they were clear of the runway.
 The captain of the Delta DC-9 replied, "Yeah, we're in the dirt though."
-The tower controller then advised TWA that DAL 379 was clear of the runway, and that Flight 159 was cleared for takeoff.
+The tower controller then advised TWA 159 that DAL 379 was clear of the runway, and that Flight 159 was cleared for takeoff.
 With the first officer operating the controls, Flight 159 then began its takeoff roll down runway 27L.